MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/10/devtools.md

 :::image type="content" source="../../media/2021/10/snippets-sorted-alphbetically.png" alt-text="Sorted snippets in the Sources panel.":::

 For more information about snippets, see [Run snippets of JavaScript on any webpage with Microsoft Edge DevTools](../../../javascript/snippets.md) and watch the video [Chrome 85 - What's New in DevTools](https://youtu.be/NOal2gTzftI?t=176).
-For this history of this feature, see Chromium issue: [1243976](https://crbug.com/1243976).
+For the history of this feature, see Chromium issue: [1243976](https://crbug.com/1243976).

 <!-- ====================================================================== -->